Linting

 conditionally compile

-support code for integration tests, as #[cfg(test)]
+support code for integration tests, as #[cfg(test)] is only available for unit tests.

 If you encounter an issue or wish to speed up the initial analysis, you could also try

-activating only the test
+activating only the test feature by replacing --all-features with --features=test.

 Rust-Analyzer

-, the first thing to do remains unchanged:
+When checking the codebase using rust-analyzer, the first thing to do remains unchanged:

 enabling the features.

-This is done by setting the rust-analyzer.cargo.features
+This is done by setting the rust-analyzer.cargo.features property to "all".

-For example, if you are using rust-analyzer
+For example, if you are using rust-analyzer within VSCode, you would want to

-add the following to your project’s .vscode/settings.json
+add the following to your project’s .vscode/settings.json1:

 "rust-analyzer.cargo.features": "all",